© Crown copyright 2020

 For details of bus services from Leighton Buzzard to Heath and Reach, go to the Travel Search website.

-The reserve is on the route of a major trail, the Greensand Ridge Way.
+The reserve is on the route of the Greensand Ridge Walk.

 Knocking Hoe NNR is an area of species rich chalk grassland at the north end of the Chilterns.
 The site is of exceptional importance in supporting large populations of a number of rare plants.